To make navigation of this page easier for you, we have added the below clickable menu and return buttons throughout.

 - The detailed moving inventory must be descriptive, stating contents of each item and carton and cannot include expressions such as “miscellaneous,” “garage items,” “PBO” (packed by owner),” etc.

 - A physical inspection of the shipment is generally not required for Customs clearance, but Customs may request that one be completed.

 - A Customs exemption is granted for goods other than alcohol for persons immigrating or returning to Sweden after more than 1 year outside the European Union (EU), and must have had a permanent residence in Sweden for at least 1 year.

 - All wooden material used for crates, liftvans, bulk heads, etc. to all EU countries must be made of treated wood per the International Standard for Phytosanitary Measures No. 15 (ISPM15) and with certified stamp.
 This does not apply for manufactured furniture.

 We always recommend speaking directly to the relevant embassy for the most accurate and up to date moving advice:

 Popular Destinations in Sweden

-Global Moving Services is vastly experience in international removals to cities all over the globe.
+Global Moving Services is vastly experienced in international removals to cities all over the globe.
 Their long history and detailed knowledge of different countries makes them the perfect choice for your move.
 Here are some of the most popular destinations we are asked to move people to in Sweden: